IKE Platform

 ws:release-draft — preview a coordinated release

 Workspace-level release — releases all release-pending checked-out components (those with unreleased commits since their last tag, or cascaded as transitive downstream of one) in topological order.
-Scans for commits since each subproject’s last release tag.
+Scans for commits since each member’s last release tag.
 The release set is the union of:

-- source-changed — subprojects with unreleased commits.
+- source-changed — members with unreleased commits.

 The draft variant writes the planned actions to ws꞉release-draft.md and exits without changes.